nus-cs2113-AY2021S1/website/admin/appendixE-gitHub.md

 ### <div class="text-white bg-dark p-1">Issue Tracker Setup</div>

-We recommend you configure the issue tracker of the `main` repo as follows:
+We recommend you configure the issue tracker of the `tP` repo as follows:

 * Delete existing labels and add the following labels.<br>
   {{ icon_tip }} **Issue type** labels are useful from the beginning of the project.
 The other labels are needed only when you start implementing the features.